-My name is Alex and I grew up on a small family farm with cows, pigs, chickens and sheep.
+My name is Alex, and I grew up on a small family farm with cows, pigs, chickens, and sheep.

-Because this page is created out of love and respect for nature.
+I believe the seeds were sown at that time, seeds that are now bearing fruit with this website because this page is created out of love and respect for nature.

-The great wish for a life in harmony with nature is deeply rooted in me and this page is an expression of this aspiration.
+The great wish for a life in harmony with nature is deeply rooted in me, and this page is an expression of this aspiration.

 A snail plague can only occur when the delicate balances in nature are disturbed.